zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 ### Prerequisites

-Be sure that the following tasks are completed before you start:
+Before you start, be sure that you have done the following:

-- Obtain an Oracle Cloud account.
+- Obtained an Oracle Cloud account
-- Create SSH keys.
+- Signed in to Oracle Cloud Infrastructure
-- Sign in to Oracle Cloud Infrastructure.
+- Created SSH keys in Cloud Shell

 ## **STEP 1**: Add security rules to your existing VCN

-Configure ingress rules in your VCN's default security list to allow traffic on port 22 for SSH connections and traffic on ports 1521, 1523, and 1524 for the DB Listener.
+Configure ingress rules in your VCN's default security list to allow traffic on port 22 for SSH connections, traffic on ports 1521, 1523, and 1524 for the database listeners, and traffic on port 6080 for HTTP connections to the noVNC browser interface.

 > **Note**: You can skip this step if you plan to create a new VCN when configuring the stack (recommended).
-If you are working in the LiveLabs environment, you can skip this step and then next and proceed to STEP 3.
+If you are working in the LiveLabs environment, you can skip this step and STEP 2 and proceed to STEP 3.

 1. From the navigation menu in Oracle Cloud Infrastructure, select **Networking**, and then **Virtual Cloud Networks**.